Ricardo-Santo/analytics_engineering_dbt/README.md

 # ANALYTICS ENGINEERING PROJECT

-This project focus in the Analytics Engineering process with the dbt technology.
-It integrates with a PostgreSQL database and supports dbt for transformation ... under the ELT pipeline the major focus is on the ...
+This project demonstrates the Analytics Engineering workflow using dbt (data build tool) for data transformation within an ELT pipeline.
+The data is integrated into a PostgreSQL database and modeled to support stakeholder-driven decision-making — specifically tailored to answer key business questions from the CEO of a DVD rental store.

 ---

 ## Project Overview

-This project uses dbt and ... to solve and present solutions to a CEO from a DVD rental store KPI and questions about the store and its activity
+The goal of this project is to simulate a real-world analytics use case: delivering clean, modeled data to support business KPIs.
+Using dbt, we transform raw DVD rental data into actionable insights, helping stakeholders understand performance trends, customer behavior, and operational metrics.

 ---